What to Teach Your Kids for Safe Online Participation

 2. Not to Download Unkown Programs or Apps

 As well as telling them what not to do, it can be worth showing your child trustworthy sources for software.
 Official storefronts like Steam for games and the Microsoft Store for apps have their security to protect your devices.
-Ensuring that your children know where trustworthy software can be found is the best way to combat untrustworthy software.
+Ensuring your children know where trustworthy software can be found is the best way to combat untrustworthy software.

 3. Don’t Click Suspicious Links